NovikYaroslav/NovikYaroslav/README.md

 - 👋 Hi, I’m @Novik Yaroslav
+- 🌱 My current stack: HTML/CSS/JS/REACT/NODE.JS.
+- 💞️ I’m looking to collaborate on new projects
 - 👀 I’m interested in games, hitech and philosophy.
-- 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: kodzima89@gmail.com; 052-3090149

 <!---